 Deliberate intimidation or bullying.

-Incitement of violence towards any individual, including encouraging a person to engage in self-harm.
+Violence, incitement or threats of violence (both physical and psychological) towards another participant, including encouraging someone to engage in self-harm.

 Pattern of inappropriate social contact, such as assuming inappropriate levels of intimacy with others.